DE

 Embedded Platforms and Industrial Control

-With the Embedded Platforms Forum and the Industrial Control Forum,electronica from 2024 will focus even more strongly on applications in mechanical engineering and automation.
+With the Embedded Platforms Forum and the Industrial Control Forum,electronica focuses even more strongly on applications in mechanical engineering and automation.
 The two forums offer hardware and software developers, system designers, product managers, development managers and device manufacturers a platform for exchanging knowledge and openly discussing the challenges and solutions for embedded systems and industrial control and automation systems.

 The PLC Guide: Frequently asked questions on the subject of programmable logic controllers